i-net-software/pdfc-samples/README.md

 Download the latest PDFC SDK at https://download.inetsoftware.de/pdfc-sdk-latest.zip and unzip the archive to a local directory.
 After that

 1. copy the files `i-net PDFC/java/PDFC.jar` and `i-net PDFC/java/inetcore.jar` into the `lib` folder of the project and add these jar-files to the classpath.
+2. copy the directory `i-net PDFC/lang` into the project folder (only for tesseract (OCR) usage)
-2. copy at least the files `plugins/reporting.zip`, all `plugins/parser.*.zip` and all `plugins/filter.*.zip`into the `plugins`-folder of the project
+3. copy at least the files `plugins/reporting.zip`, all `plugins/parser.*.zip` and all `plugins/filter.*.zip`into the
+`plugins`-folder of the project

 After that, you are able to compile the project and run the sample programs.